FarronF/limerick-council-meetings/meetings/2021/11/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th October 2021.md

 Programme” is a partnership between the GAA, LGFA and Camogie Association and local

-authorities across Ireland and is structured around five key areas; Waste, Water,--- 9
+authorities across Ireland and is structured around five key areas; Waste, Water,
+---
+9

 Biodiversity, Energy and Travel and Transportation.
 St. Patrick’s GAA is one of several GAA